oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/docker_build.md

 - Generate only one docker
 - Can be configured to bind a separate IPV6 address, but requires a docker previously installed using the environment installation command of this set of scripts, and requires the host to be bound to at least the /64 IPV6 subnet
+- Support for x86_64 and ARM architecture servers

 ### Download the Script